pss959/EasyMaker3D/PublicDoc/docs/init.rst

    &deg;

 .. ----------------------------------------------------------------------------
-.. nbsp: Inserts a non-blocking space character.

-.. |nbsp| raw:: html

-   &nbsp;
+.. session-extension: Replaced with the session extension.

+.. |session-extension| replace:: ``.mvr``